 The module Process describes the modality of how the different Function Modules have to be called and combined in order to achieve the objective of the Application Profile.
-Any alternative call of modules (e.g. for conformance testing) is specified with additional information.
+Any alternative call of modules (e.g. for conformance testing) is specified by additional information.

-3.1.1 P-FP-VID
+3.1.1 P-PH-VID

-This function block describes the overall acquisition software process for verification of an identity based on the comparison of a live captured fingerprint and a stored reference.
+This function block describes the overall acquisition software process for verification of an identity based on the comparison of a live captured facial image and a stored reference.

-Figure 3-1: Relevant Function Modules for the verification of fingerprint images
+Figure 3-1: Relevant Function Blocks for the Verification of Facial Images